Come along for a visual flight of fancy through the Nordic countries as envisioned in travel posters. Temporarily closed

 The exhibition is a joint production by Come to Finland, Come to Sweden, and the Affischjägarna association in collaboration with Nordiska museet.

-The exhibition is on display from March 11th to November 6th 2022 at Nordiska museet.
+The exhibition is on display until August 31st 2023 at Nordiska museet.

 An international competition was hosted in conjunction with the exhibition: My Norden Poster 2022, announcing a call for new interpretations of the classic travel poster.
 Five finalists have their work displayed as a contemporary comment to the vintage posters.

 In the 19th century, steamships and railway lines brought tourists to increasingly distant locations – eventually as far as to the Nordic countries.
 As the travel industry was established, a new art form emerged with it; the illustrated travel poster, which flourished until it was gradually replaced by photo advertising in the 1960s.